 Rebecca is the Artistic Director and a co-founder of The Sound, where she directed Seagulls (The Sound at Steppenwolf LookOut), Killed a Man (Joking) (in collaboration with First Floor Theater), Symphony for Six Jonis, Red Bowl at the Jeffs, and For Annie.
 Rebecca also co-produced The Sound’s Valentine’s Plays and Independence Plays festivals.
 She has directed work with Dandelion Theatre, Commission Theatre, Broken Nose Theatre, Tympanic Theatre, The Ruckus, Prologue Theatre, 20% Theatre, and Rabid Bat Theatricals.
-Rebecca’s assistant-directing credits include the world premiere of Twilight Bowl (Goodman Theatre) as well as productions at American Theater Company, Griffin Theatre, Theater Wit, Route 66, Steep Theatre, and the Irish Theatre of Chicago.
+Rebecca’s assistant-directing credits include the world premiere of Twilight Bowl (Goodman Theatre), as well as productions at Chicago Opera Theater, American Theater Company, Griffin Theatre, Theater Wit, Route 66, Steep Theatre, and the Irish Theatre of Chicago.
 She is a member of the Lincoln Center Directors Lab, and the 2016-2017 SDCF Observership Class.
 Originally from Charlottesville, Virginia, Rebecca is an alumna of Emerson College and the National Theatre Institute.

 To download Rebecca’s resume, click here.